 Our communications roles have changed, as have our job titles.
 Our marketing team of three has two of these “hottest jobs.”
 But that leaves one of us, me, as just a “marketing generalist.”
-Should I be worried?

 As CMO.com reports, “The company stands to gain a much better marketer who understands the big picture, and who can see how one program can fit into a broader corporate strategy.”

-While lots of new roles have emerged, there is still the need for someone to manage the big picture.
-Someone to see how all our communication efforts are working together, convening a consistent message to our audiences, in the most effective way.
-That’s the role of the marketing generalist.
+While lots of new roles have emerged, someone has to manage the big picture and see how all our communication efforts are working together, conveying a consistent message to our audiences in the most effective way.

 I’ve been a one-person marketing and communications department, and I’ve been part of a 12-person department.
 I’ve worked in agencies and nonprofits.
-The marketing generalists greatest strength is the ability to write, with project management and knowing how all the strategies and tactics work together coming in a close second.
+The marketing generalist’s greatest strength is the ability to write, with project management skills and knowing how all the strategies and tactics work together coming in a close second.